Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: bELSM with explicit symmetry breaking under RMF approximation

 \section{bELSM with explicit symmetry breaking under RMF approximation}

 The details of the bELSM model construction without including the quark masses were discussed in Refs.~\cite{Ma:2023eoz,Ma:2025llw}.
-When it comes to the three-flavor case, the main concern will be the possible existence of strange freedom due to the beta equilibrium of weak interaction where the mass splitting plays an important role.
-So that, it is necessary to extend the bELSM to incorporate the quark mass effect from the microscopic point of view.
+When it comes to the three-flavor case, the main concern is the possible existence of strange degrees of freedom due to the $\beta$ equilibrium of weak interaction, where the mass splitting plays an important role.
+Therefore, it is necessary to extend the bELSM to incorporate the quark mass effect from the microscopic point of view.

 The QCD Lagrangian is invariant under the transformation of the flavor group $\rm U(3)_L\otimes \rm U(3)_R$ if one neglects the quark masses.
-The quark mass slightly but explicitly breaks chiral symmetry, and can be regarded as a constant scalar background field $\xi$ coupled to the quark fields~\cite{Scherer:2002tk} .
+The quark mass slightly but explicitly breaks chiral symmetry, and can be regarded as a constant scalar background field $\xi$ coupled to the quark fields~\cite{Scherer:2002tk}.